NirlekaPlay/asymptote-engine/PLAN.md

  c.
 A Guard may release a post under certain circumstances, which includes, but not limited to:

      i.
 A Guard becomes alerted.

+3. Trespassing.
+Trespassing can be split to 2 classifications:

+ a.
+Minor Trespassing.
+ b.
+Major Trespassing.

+Trespassing status is affected by a Player's disguise. e.g. An undisguised Player is in an employees-only area.
+This gives the Player a Minor Trespassing status.
+If the Player is in a more restricted area such as security rooms, then it gives the Player a Major Trespassing status.

+If a Player wears a disguise, then Minor Trespassing zones will not give them its status.
+And Major Trespassing zones will now give them Minor Trespassing status.